AirtestProject/Airtest/README.rst

 The biggest advantage of using the Airtest CLI is the possibility to execute the test cases and test scenarios on different host machine without using IDE itself.
 Connections to devices are specified by command line arguments, i.e. the test code is platform independent and one code, test cases, scenarios can be used for Android, Windows or iOS devices as well.

 Following examples demonstrate the basic usage of airtest framework from CLI.
-For more deeper understanding, try running provided samples of test cases: ```airtest/playground/test_blackjack.owl/```
+For deeper understanding, try running provided samples of test cases: ```airtest/playground/test_blackjack.air```

 run test case